rkashyap621/MBD-Hand-Dryer-Controller/Hand-Dryer-Controller/README.md

-# MBD-Hand Dryer Controller using Stateflow
+# Requirement-Based Hand Dryer Controller using Stateflow

 A requirement-based automatic hand dryer controller implemented using MATLAB Stateflow, with full requirements traceability using Simulink Requirements Toolbox.